 Canada welcomes up to 35 million temporary residents each year.
 Temporary residences are for individuals who wish to enter Canada and are not Canadian citizens or permanent residents.
 Depending upon your eligibility you may enter Canada through a number of options.
 They can be either for study, work, business or even visiting your loved ones in Canada.
-After meeting all requirements for temporary residence you will achieve temporary resident status by achieving a temporary resident visa.
+After meeting all the requirements for the temporary residence you will achieve temporary resident status by achieving a temporary resident visa.
 Depending upon your case obtaining a temporary resident visa can take from two to three business weeks.

-A temporary resident visa (TRV) or commonly known as a visit visa or visitor visa is for individuals who wish to visit Canada on interim basis.
+A temporary resident visa (TRV) or commonly known as a visit visa or visitor visa is for individuals who wish to visit Canada on an interim basis.
 It is issued by relevant Canadian high commission, Canadian Embassy or Canadian Consulate.
 One has both options, either to apply online at their own through mycic account or through authorized representatives i.e. Immigration Consultants or Immigration Lawyers or apply paper application through vfs global near them.
-Temporary resident visa (TRV) usually lasts for about six months from the day of entry.
+A temporary resident visa (TRV) usually lasts for about six months from the day of entry.
 Obtaining a visitor visa or TRV is simple and requires only filling out an application.
-Some countries are exempt from applying for a TRV and have to obtain an Electronic Travel authorization or ETA instead.
+Some countries are exempt from applying for a TRV and have to obtain an Electronic Travel Authorization or ETA instead.
 Applicants may choose to opt for a single-entry visa or multiple-entry visa.
 Processing can take from 2 days to 4 weeks approximately.

 A super visa allows parents and grandparents of Canadian citizens or permanent residents to visit Canada for specified periods of time.
 A super visa will allow entry to Canada for a period of 2 years.
 To be eligible for this visa parents/grandparents must have an invitation from the Canadian person they will be visiting.
-The child/grandchild must show a proof of sufficient funds to be able to invite his/her parent/grandparent.
-All applicants visiting Canada must go through a medical check-up, show police certificates and requires producing insurance from a Canadian Insurance Provider of minimum of CAD$ 100,000 for the duration of one year.
+The child/grandchild must show proof of sufficient funds to be able to invite his/her parent/grandparent.
+All applicants visiting Canada must go through a medical check-up, show police certificates and requires producing insurance from a Canadian Insurance Provider of a minimum of CAD$ 100,000 for the duration of one year.

 A business visit allows you to explore opportunities to invest and grow your business in Canada.
 Depending upon your eligibility you may either need an eTA or visitor visa for your business trip.
 If you come to Canada on a visit visa you must show a letter of invitation by business partner settled in Canada and your trip must not exceed 6 months.
 Your business visit will be merely for business activities and not for entering the Canadian labor market.
 You must also be able to show proof of an established business outside of Canada.
-As per requirements you must show police certificates along with medical certificates before your business visit.
+As per requirements, you must show police certificates along with medical certificates before your business visit.